mgcl-buw/mgcl/README.md

 // solution is now in v
 ```

+## Using MPI
+To use MPI configure CMake with `-DMGCL_USE_MPI`.
+A custom communicator with attached topology information must be set using `Problem::setMpiComm`.
+See exmaples/example_mpi.cpp for more information.

 ## Dependencies
 - [cmake](https://cmake.org/) for the build system
 - [catch2](https://github.com/catchorg/Catch2) for Unit Tests